 Because those piles are made of gold!
 You have no idea how many times something that I bought years ago, never used and piled somewhere became useful at the very right moment!
 And I got out of trouble because I had it.

 With my stuff, I always think long term: if I feel that something ‘belongs’ into my life, even when I have no immediate use of it, I buy it and keep it for when it becomes necessary.

-Finally, as I told my kindest friends, if people keep on judging my house and my way to handle it, I will politely point them to the entrance door and encourage them to use it for exit instead.
+Finally, as I told my kindest friends, if you visitors keep on judging my house and my way to handle it, I will politely point you to the entrance door and encourage you to use it for exit instead.
 (Well, ‘politely’ the first time; the second time I won’t be as polite.)

 My house is the only place on Earth where I can be fully myself and be 100% happy.
 People who can’t respect that have no place among these walls.

-I hope they understand me better the next time around, because I’m honestly so tired of repeating myself.
+I hope you understand me better the next time around, because I’m honestly so tired of repeating myself.

-(To you, reader, who arrived to this last paragraph… thanks for reading my vent and being here for me!
-I appreciate that a ton.)
+(And to you, reader, who read to this last paragraph… thanks for being here and silently reading my frustration.
+I appreciate that a ton, my sibling in humanity.)